nikitavoloboev/data/programming-languages/javascript/js-libraries/react/nextjs.md

 - [Next.js + AWS S3 Upload](https://github.com/leerob/nextjs-aws-s3) - Example of a Next.js application allowing you to upload photos to an S3 bucket.
 - [Trello Clone](https://github.com/knowankit/trello-clone) - Built with Nextjs framework with Typescript and Chakra UI library with support from MongoDB.
 - [XState Next Boilerplate](https://github.com/mattpocock/xstate-next-boilerplate) - Performant, robust starting point for any React application.
+- [Create Next Stack](https://github.com/akd-io/create-next-stack) - Opinionated interactive CLI tool to easily set up the boilerplate of a new Next.js app.

 ## NextJS plugins